This

 SEX CHAR(1) CAPS CODES(M:Male, F:Female),

-value which you can enter in the text box is the code – “M” or “F”.
-Because SEX is defined with codes, a
+which you can enter in the text box is the code – “M” or “F”.
+Because SEX is defined with CODES, a

 readonly property SEX_Value is created which will contain “Male” or “Female”.